wademauger/wademauger.github.io/_posts/2016-03-23-The-Design-Goals-of-JavaScript.md

 When you try to add a Number to a String, the number gets cast to a String, and then the two get concatonated together-- and it doesn't stop there, an implicit casting exists for pretty much any two types.
-This allows your JavaScript to continue running where other interpreters and compilers would stop and say, "Yeah, I don't thing you wanted to do that.
+This allows your JavaScript to continue running where other interpreters and compilers would stop and say, "Yeah, I don't think you wanted to do that.
 I don't know what to do here".
-Sure, most languages have some implicit "gotchas" somewhere along the way, but trying to remember how things get coersed can be tedious at first, and in my experience, it never stops feeling hacky.
+Sure, most languages have some implicit "gotchas" somewhere along the way, but trying to remember how things get coersed can be tedious at first, and in my experience, using coersions never stops feeling hacky.
+More often than not, it's something you try to avoid using, and leads to cryptic behavior and errors on occasion.

 # Where's the line between speed and tolerance?

-While it's nice to know that my script won't stop running because of a TypeError tucked away in an `if` block that I happened to miss in my unit tests, it's not like you're at all *guaranteed* that your entire script will get executed.
-For example, when the following script get executed, the first `console.log` get output, but the second does not:
+While it's nice to know that my script won't stop running because of a `TypeError` tucked away in an `if` block that I happened to miss in my unit tests, it's not like you're at all *guaranteed* that your entire script will get executed.
+For example, when the following script gets run, the first `console.log` gets written, but the second does not:

 {% highlight javascript %}